hse-project/rfcs/README.md

 # HSE RFCs

-This repo tracks RFCs (request for comment) for all project under the [`hse-project`](https://github.com/hse-project).
+This repo tracks RFCs (request for comment) for all projects under [`hse-project`](https://github.com/hse-project).

 ## Purpose